slacy/openmusictheory.github.io/scales2.md

 title: Collections and Scales
 ---

-As time went on, composers aimed to create new sounds, and new overall ways of looking at music.
-They created this through organizing pitches in a way that deviates from the major and minor scalar system.
-In this age, major and minor scales were not eliminated entirely, but were not dominating music, as they were in the Romantic and Classical periods.
-Now, we are introduced to other scale sets, such as octatonic, pentatonic, whole-tone, and modal cells.
+Folk, pop, classical, and modern composers often organize pitch materials using scales other than major and minor.
+Some of these scales, like the various diatonic *modes* and the pentatonic collection, are relatively familiar to most listeners.
+Others — such as octatonic, whole-tone, and acoustic collections/scales — are more novel, and usually (but not always) found in twentieth- and twenty-first-century compositions.

 When characterizing many of these new musical resources, the word “collection” is often more appropriate than "scale."
-A *collection* is a group of notes—usually five or more.
-Imagine a collection as a source from which a composer can draw musical material—a kind of “soup” within which pitch-classes float freely.
+A *collection* is a group of notes — usually five or more.
+Imagine a collection as a source from which a composer can draw musical material — a kind of “soup” within which pitch-classes float freely.
 Collections by themselves do not imply a tonal center.
-But in a composition a composer may establish a tonal center by privileging one note of the collection, which we then call a scale.
+But in a composition a composer may establish a tonal center by privileging one note of the collection, which we then call a *scale*.

-##Diatonic Collection
+##Diatonic Collection (modes)

 The *diatonic collection* is any transposition of the 7 white keys on the piano.
 Refer to these collections by the number of sharps and flats they contain: the “0-sharp” collection, the “1-sharp” collection, and so on.
 The “2-flat” collection, for example, contains the pitch classes {F, G, A, B-flat, C, D, E-flat}.

 When these collections gain a tonic note, they morph into scales, which by tradition we name according to the “modal” system established in centuries ago.
+(Note that while these modes share their names with the modes of the Medieval Christian church, they function quite differently.
+The similarity is principally one of name.)

 One way to look at these "modes" is to think of the seven white keys of the piano {C, D, E, F, A, B}.
 These notes, when starting on different pitches, create the different modal scales.
 By taking each note of the seven-white-key collection, and treating it as as the tonic, all seven modal scales can be played.
 Ionian treats C as tonic, Dorian treats D as tonic, Phrygian treats E as tonic, Lydian treats F as tonic, Mixolydian treats G as tonic, Aeolian treats A as tonic, and Locrian treats B as tonic:

 Ionian mode (major scale): *do re mi fa sol la ti do*